ishanSengar/deeppvavlovtest/README.md

   - Azure Web Apps
 ---

-# Python Flask sample for Azure App Service (Linux)
+# dv sdbsdbs Flask sample for Azure App Service (Linux)

 This is a minimal sample app that demonstrates how to run a Python Flask application on Azure App Service on Linux.